adepennart/dummy_for_git/readme.md

 # intro to git
 ## why git?

-Git was built for version control
+Git was built for version control.
 Also allows branches to be built (ie. developer branch, main functional branch)

 ## git as a user (not a developer)